jigajac123/basicWebdevAssess/README.md

 ---
 ## Task
 Broadly speaking, you should enable data persistance.
 You should write the PHP and JavaScript code for creating, updating and deleting of TODO items.
+You need to use the provided JSON file,`api/todo.json`, as a simple file-based database for the back-end.

 ### Files
 You are expected to update the following files: